12 Best California Road Trips for Outdoor Adventure Lovers

 Are you itching to get on the road and see something new?
 Don’t want to go to yet another crowded place that sees millions of tourists?

 Consider a road trip from Death Valley National Park to the Eastern Sierra Mountains.
-Begin your trip outside of Amargosa Valley, Nevada, and drive through Death Valley east to west along California Highway 190, the main road that transcends the park.
+Begin your trip outside of Amargosa Valley, Nevada, and drive through Death Valley east to west along California Highway 190, the main road that runs through the park.

 I recommend spending at least one day at Death Valley National Park.
 If you are short on time, stop at several scenic overlooks along Highway 190 such as Zabriskie Point, Mesquite Flat Sand Dunes, and Harmony Borax Works, an exhibit under an open sky where you can learn the park’s history.
 And don’t forget to bring your camera!